Astera Data Stack

 Summary

-The flexibility of LLM Generate to provide an input, give natural language commands on how to manipulate the input to generate the output makes it a dynamic universal transformation object in a data pipeline.
+The flexibility of LLM Generate to provide an input and give natural language commands on how to manipulate the input to generate the output makes it a dynamic universal transformation object in a data pipeline.
 There can be countless use cases for LLM Generate.
-We will cover some of these in the next documents.
+We will cover some of these in the next articles.